 The South Fork of the Shoshone is a smaller version of the North Fork of the Shoshone.
-The water is crystal clear and fish are taking dries.
 With the flows down you might have to do some sneaking to make that good cast.
-CFS: 208 Flies: Tan North Fork Specials, Copper Johns, Pheasant Tails, Hares ears, Prince Nymphs, Halfbacks, Rubber leg Nymphs, Stimulators, Para Adams, Midge Pupa and Dries, 20 inchers, Soft hackles and Blue Wing Olives.
+Winter fishing conditions.
+Watch for shelf ice and be very careful walking the banks.
+Focus on fishing during the heat of the day when trout will be most active.
+Nymphing will be the most effective way to catch fish.
+CFS: 94.5 Flies: Tan North Fork Specials, Copper Johns, Pheasant Tails, Hares ears, Prince Nymphs, Halfbacks, Rubber leg Nymphs, Para Adams, Midge Pupa and Dries, 20 inchers, Soft hackles...
+View Article

 Reports for Shoshone River Drainages

 The lower Shoshone is fishing very well right now.
 Fish are still taking hoppers with some regularity and nymphing has been excellent.
 BWO’s and small Caddis are on the water and fish have been gorging on them on cloudy days.
 CFS: 414 Flies: Firebead sowbug, Purple and Peacock Prince, Black North Fork Specials, San Juan Worms, Midge pupa, Pheasant Tails, Bloody Mary’s, Jigged Soft Hackles, Rubber legged streamers and leech patterns.